 Gardening is considered as one of the most constructive and creative hobbies.
+There are many tips for beginners to help them get a beautiful looking garden.
 Preparing the soil, sowing the seed, nurturing and taking care of the seedling to help it grow into a plant is really a creative job.
 Those who love gardening know that all plants do not require the same water, soil, manure, oxygen and nutrients from the soil in equal proportions.
 Not only that, all plants and flowers are also not very easily available.
-There are some varieties that are rare.
-These rare plants bear rare species and bear flowers and fruits that are radically different from the most common ones seen in the gardens, open landscapes and wilderness.
 The aroma, shape and size of the flowers and the fruits, the height, pattern of growth, foliage, etc. could also be separated distinctly from the ones commonly found.
 Moreover, these rare plants do not grow everywhere as their climatic needs are also shapely different.
-Here is a list of ten such rare plants.
+Here is a list of 10 most rare plants in the world

 1. Encephalartos woodii

-This plant is extremely rare now.
+The first name that goes on the list of rare plants in the world is Encephalartos woodii.
 Initially, it was spotted growing at the wild forests of Ngoya in Zululand, in South Africa in 1895.
 It was conserved and now this plant is restricted to the botanical garden only where it was transported from Zululand and planted on the soil bed of the calibrated Temperate House together with other South African plants.
 It is a cycad variety and has separate male and female plants.
-Unfortunately, no female plants were found ever since, which indicates that the propagation will be extremely limited.
-The male cones are orange yellow in color.
+Unfortunately, no female plants were found ever since, which indicates that the propagation will be extremely limitedd The male cones are orange yellow in color.

 2. Amorphophallus titanum (Titan Arum)

-This rare plant is found only in Huntington.
-It is grown in the botanical garden of the area, known as Rose Hills Foundation Conservatory for Botanical Science.
-Its bloom is very rare and on every occasion of its flowering, botanists find subjects to research upon.
+You can find this rare plant of the world only in Huntington.
+You will find this plant growing in the botanical garden of the area, known as Rose Hills Foundation Conservatory for Botanical Science.
+The only time botanists can study or research more about this plant is when it blooms on rare occations.
 The characteristic bloom features a half open giant flower with a red, thick central wick.
 The internal part of the flower is red with greenish yellow outer surface.